sadeq220/docs/maven/README.md

 > For example A project that is purely metadata (packaging value is pom) only binds goals to the `install` and `deploy` phases

 - super-pom
+	- The Super POM is Maven's default POM.
+All POMs extend the Super POM unless explicitly set, meaning the 	   configuration specified in the Super POM is inherited by the POMs you created for your projects.
 - effective-pom
+	- The pom used for build (POM that results from the application of interpolation, inheritance and active 	   profiles)
 - parent-pom
+	- A pom which other poms can inherit its ( dependencies , properties , goal bindings )
 - aggregate-pom
+	- cascade your maven commands to its modules

+### Plugin
+- add goals to phases
+##### plugins can contain information that indicates which lifecycle phase to bind a goal to.
+Note that adding the plugin on its own is not enough information - you must also specify the goals you want to run as part of your build.
 ## Refrences
 - [apache maven docs](https://maven.apache.org/guides/)